 However, the terms and fees of a merchant cash advance can differ depending on the lender.
 So, make sure to understand the terms before you consider it as an option for your business.
+Using a merchant cash advance loan calculator can help estimate your total repayment amount and make it easier to compare offers.
+This article discusses what you need to know about how to calculate the true cost of a merchant cash advance.

 What Is a Merchant Cash Advance?

-A merchant cash advance (MCA) is a type of financing that provides funding in exchange for a percentage of a business’s future sales.
-The lender approves you for funding and you receive the cash upfront.
+A merchant cash advance (MCA) is a type of financing that provides funding in exchange for a percentage of a business's future sales.
+The lender approves you for funding, and you receive the cash up front.
 Then, you repay the capital you receive plus fees from your daily sales transactions.

 An MCA is also called a credit card processing loan because it's typically used by businesses that accept debit or credit card payments.